blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 hello.exr :
 ![Alt text](image-12.png)

-2./Installation of a VStudio extension that can visuzalize .exr files
+2./Installation of a VStudio extension that can assist to visualize .exr files
 ![Alt text](image.png)
-...ok but will open of course only correct openEXR files
+...ok but it will open of course only correct openEXR files...

 3./Review of the OpenEXR layout https://openexr.com/en/latest/OpenEXRFileLayout.html